Moose1002/Cozy-Cassettes/README.md

 # Cozy Cassettes
 ### Adds easy to make, user created, cassette style playlists to WEBFISHING!
+### When updating please backup your "Cassettes" folder as some mod-loaders will delete it!

 ## Cassette Playlists
 The vanilla boombox is pretty lame, but with Cozy Cassettes you can create your own playlists to be played, in the form of old analog style cassettes!